-The line/cable disconnector between the circuit breaker and cable shall be opened during this test.
+The line disconnector between the circuit breaker and cable shall be opened during this test.
 The Customer shall be in a position to confirm the suitability of the cable connection compartment for the application of the varying frequency voltage.

-During the test the voltage transformers at each bay shall be isolated to facilitate the application of a varying frequency voltage in the range of 20 Hz to 300 Hz onto the HV cable while connected to the GIS.
+During the test the voltage transformers at each station shall be isolated to facilitate the application of a varying frequency voltage in the range of 20 Hz to 300 Hz onto the HV cable while connected to the GIS.

 It shall be possible to disconnect the inductive voltage transformers from the HV bay by removal or disconnection of an internal link within the gas compartment.
-The disconnection shall be able to withstand the test voltage as per IEC 62067.

-Each feeder bay shall facilitate removal/disconnection of the voltage transformer to allow connection and testing of HV cable.
+Each feeder shall facilitate removal of the voltage transformer to allow connection and testing of HV cable.

-During a HV cable test at the remote station end, assuming it is also a GIS station the voltage transformer shall be disconnected by removal of an internal link within the gas compartment.
+(During a HV cable test at the remote station end, assuming it is also a GIS station the voltage transformer shall be disconnected by removal of an internal link within the gas compartment.)

 When removing and inserting the link, the voltage transformer may be de-gassed but not the rest of the bay.
 The voltage shall be applied onto the cable utilising the connection flange for the voltage transformer.

-The Customer shall provide one AIS test bushing and GIS adaptor per installation to connect onto the flange in place of the voltage transformer for application of the voltage in accordance with rated test voltage.
+The Customer shall provide one AIS test bushing and GIS adaptor per installation to connect onto the flange in place of the voltage transformer for application of the voltage in accordance with rated voltage.